-In a world of malnourished Christians, Dr. Kenneth L. Gentry, Jr., leads hungry believers to solid food so that they might grow in grace.
-He provides a banquet of nourishing entrees too seldom found on the menu of the modern evangelical church, to help you grow in your understanding of the:
+In a world of malnourished Christians, Dr. Kenneth L. Gentry Jr. leads hungry believers to solid food so that they might grow in grace.
+He provides a banquet of nourishing entreés too seldom found on the menu of the modern Evangelical church to help you grow in your understanding of the:

 - Significance of creeds for framing the Christian faith